 What are the world’s safest airlines, and how can you and your company’s travelers take advantage of them?

-According to AirlineRatings.com, the world’s safest airline in 2019 is Qantas, the largest and most prominent Australian carrier.
+According to AirlineRatings.com, the world’s safest airline in 2020 is Qantas a repeat winner and the largest and most prominent Australian carrier.
 The site, which monitors 405 airlines around the world, announced Qantas along with 19 others as its top 20 safest airlines in the world.